petrenkosofya/lms/README.md

 The LMS uses Python 3.10, and there are dependencies that won't work with the newer Python versions out of the box.
 If your local system Python version is different, you can install Python 3.10 using [pyenv](https://realpython.com/intro-to-pyenv/) tool.

-Having installed Python, you need to create a virtual environment with `pipenv`.
-Install pipenv using `pip install pipenv` and run `pipenv install -d` to install the dependencies, along with the dev packages (it installs django debug toolbar).
-Activate the virtual environment with `pipenv shell`.
+Having installed Python, you need to set up the project with `uv`.
+Install uv using the [official installer](https://github.com/astral-sh/uv#installation) or `pip install uv`.

+Then run `uv sync --extra dev` to create a virtual environment and install all dependencies, including dev packages (it installs django debug toolbar).

+All Python commands should be run through `uv run` which automatically uses the project's virtual environment.

 ### Create and edit a local copy of the environment config
 Copy the environment config: `cp lms/settings/.env.example .env`